MilanKacar/viz-period_over_period/README.md

   By using and sharing open-source visualizations, you support a broader culture of collaboration and innovation in the data and analytics ecosystem.

 * **Grow with Confidence:**
   Make smarter decisions by consistently comparing your KPIs over time.
-Quickly spot trends, flag issues, and share reliable results with your team or clients.
+Quickly spot trends, flag issues, and share reliable results with your team or clients!